Spectra Laser for Freckles & Other Pigmentation

 What can this treatment possibly do?

-This dermal laser treatment attempts to remove or reduce the appearance of pigmented brown spots – such as freckles, sun spot, brown spots and melasma from the skin.
+Laser treatment attempts to remove or reduce the appearance of pigmented brown spots – such as freckles, sun spot, brown spots and melasma from the skin.

 Hyperpigmentation generally refer to brown spots or patches on the face.
 However, this is a broad categorization with many possible origins requiring different specific treatment approaches.
 Thus, a precise diagnosis is mandatory to assess if a facial laser approach is useful.
 The setting (wavelength & parameters) of the medical dermal laser is also essential to ensure optimal treatment.